shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 - Make sure Tamil Extended and Vedic Accents marks work together.
 - For reversibility you can use the devanagari reversibility condition.
 Also evaluate if reversibility really has to be added. (fallback case remaining)
-- With reference to வரூ -> vrU.
-This isssue might need a change in list referencing.
-And mAtrA being a different seperata item in the list.
-Think about it.

 ## Todo for Ranges